 Leopards and people

-The SGNP landscape (the park and areas around it) is home to a rich biological and social diversity.
+The SGNP landscape (the park and areas around it) is home to a rich biological diversity.
 It is also home to leopards (Panthera pardus), who have historically been a part of this landscape.
-While there is adequate prey within the park, several leopards have territories along the periphery of SGNP, which often extend into the urban areas of Mumbai and Thane that have an abundance of food resources, especially stray dogs that survive on garbage.
-It’s hardly surprising that studies of leopard scat, such as the one carried out by Nikit Surve in 2015, have found that domestic prey contributed 43% of the leopard’s diet in SGNP, with dogs accounting for 24%.
+While there is adequate prey within the park, several leopards have territories along the periphery of SGNP, which often extend into the urban areas of Mumbai and Thane.
+It’s hardly surprising that studies of leopard scat, such as the one carried out by Nikit Surve in 2015, have found that domestic prey contributed 43% of the leopard’s diet in SGNP, with stray dogs accounting for 24%.

 Do get in touch with us to explore how you can contribute to reducing conflicts and managing human-leopard interactions.